Using Custom Data

 }

 Let’s test our example.
 Navigate to Pushwoosh Journey and add a Push element to the canvas.
-Next, click on Push Preset and select Add new preset.
-In the Preset form, enter any push notification text.
+Next, click on Create new content.
+In the Push content form that opens, enter any push notification text.

 class CustomPageViewController: UIViewController {